A brief summary of the development of Christianity

 Yeshua of Nazareth, Paul of Tarsus, and James the Just were the central figures in

 the early years of the "Jesus Movement."
 This was before the followers

 of Jesus were called Christians.
-They still considered themselves to be Jews, and
+They still considered themselves to be Jewish, and

 often referred to themselves as followers of "The Way."

-"Christ" is Greek for "Messiah" or the "anointed one."
+actual Hebrew name "Yeshua," which is Joshua in English.
+"Christ" is a Greek word meaning "Messiah" or the "anointed one."